 The most recessive form is c, also known as pink-eyed albino.
-In the homozygote cc this causes complete absence of any pigment in both the fur and eyes: white fur and pink eyes (the pink color is simply the color of the blood).
+In the homozygote cc this causes complete absence of any pigment in both the fur and eyes: white fur and pink eyes (the pink colour is simply the colour of the blood).
 This is comparatively rare in the pedigreed cat.
-It is possible there is another mutation between c and cs, sometimes symbolized as ca, that results in there being a very small amount of pigment in the eye giving rise to pale blue eyes, but still none in the coat (white).
+It is possible there is another mutation between c and cs, sometimes symbolised as ca, that results in there being a very small amount of pigment in the eye giving rise to pale blue eyes, but still none in the coat (white).
 Neither c nor the possible pale-blue-eyed mutant version of it should be confused with a quite separate mechanism that can also produce a pure white coat: the dominant white (see below).

 Entirely white coats in cats are produced by the pink-eyed albino genotype (cc), possibly by the pale-blue-eyed albino (caca or cac) or more likely by a quite separate mechanism known as dominant white.
-This gene has symbol W. When present (either Ww or WW) it causes an entirely white coat, overiding all other color genes.
+This gene has symbol W. When present (either Ww or WW) it causes an entirely white coat, overiding all other colour genes.

 White cats are also more likely to suffer from deafness than non-white cats.